imagineLife/big-site/content/nginx/caching-client-side.md

 ## client-side timeouts to restrict "stalling"

 ## client_header_timeout
 Restrict the time it takes for a client to finish sending headers with [client_header_timeout](http://nginx.org/en/docs/http/ngx_http_core_module.html#client_header_timeout).
-The default value is 60s & can be shortened when the expected request time for headers, alone, is much less:
+The default value is 60s & can be shortened when the expected request time for headers, alone, is much less.
+When might this be helpful?
+To be a preventative measure against long-lasting open requests to the backend server: this is called the [slowloris DDoS attack](https://www.cloudflare.com/learning/ddos/ddos-attack-tools/slowloris/)
 ```bash
 http{
   client_header_timeout: 5s;